matijakolaric-com/django-music-publisher/README.rst

-client who is a music publisher, and particularily if it includes Common Works Registration (CWR) or even Electronic Batch Registration (EBR), and you have never worked in this industry before, then you need to learn that things in this industry are purposfully made extremely complicated.
+client who is a music publisher, and particularily if it includes Common Works Registration (CWR) or even Electronic Batch Registration (EBR), and you have never worked in this industry before, then you need to learn that things in this industry are extremely complicated.
 For large publishers, complicated is financially much better than complex, which is much better than simple.
-And money talks.

 Use Case
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++